MISP/misp-rfc/misp-core-format/raw.md

 :   github-username, github-repository, github-organisation, jabber-id, twitter-id, email-src, email-dst, comment, text, other

 **Person**
-:   first-name, middle-name, last-name, date-of-birth, place-of-birth, gender, passport-number, passport-country, passport-expiration, redress-number, nationality, visa-number, issue-date-of-the-visa, primary-residence, country-of-residence, special-service-request, frequent-flyer-number, travel-details, payment-details, place-port-of-original-embarkation, place-port-of-clearance, place-port-of-onward-foreign-destination, passenger-name-record-locator-number, comment, text, other
+:   first-name, middle-name, last-name, date-of-birth, place-of-birth, gender, passport-number, passport-country, passport-expiration, redress-number, nationality, visa-number, issue-date-of-the-visa, primary-residence, country-of-residence, special-service-request, frequent-flyer-number, travel-details, payment-details, place-port-of-original-embarkation, place-port-of-clearance, place-port-of-onward-foreign-destination, passenger-name-record-locator-number, comment, text, other, phone-number

 **Other**
-:   comment, text, other, size-in-bytes, counter, datetime, cpe, port, float, hex
+:   comment, text, other, size-in-bytes, counter, datetime, cpe, port, float, hex, phone-number

 Attributes are based on the usage within their different communities.
 Attributes can be extended on a regular basis and this reference document is updated accordingly.